Buffer Zone Calculations

 growth_stage = "late_reproductive"

-audit_logger.warning(json.dumps({"event": "growth_stage_fallback",
+audit_logger.warning(json.dumps({"event": "growth_stage_fallback", "assumed": growth_stage}))

 if wind_speed_ms is None:

-wind_speed_ms = 6.0 # Conservative upper bound
+wind_speed_ms = 6.0 # conservative upper bound

-audit_logger.warning(json.dumps({"event": "wind_fallback",
+audit_logger.warning(json.dumps({"event": "wind_fallback", "assumed_ms": wind_speed_ms}))

 multiplier = 1.0

-if growth_stage in ["early_vegetative", "seedling"]:
+if growth_stage in ("early_vegetative", "seedling"):

 if wind_speed_ms > 4.5: